-The non-working women in Figure 13 have an overall poverty rate declining from over 20 percent to 11 percent by age 66, with a particular jump up at age 61 and down at age 62.
-For those with less than \$20,000 in non-real estate net wealth (making up 55 per cent of the sample) the rate follows the same path-but at a higher level than the non-workers.
-For those with levels of non-real estate net wealth over \$20,000, poverty is under ten percent and doesn't change substantially with age.
+Figure 14Figure 13 have an overall poverty rate declining from over 20 percent to 11 percent by age 66, with a particular jump up at age 61 and down at age 62.
+The rate follows the same path but higher-for the 55 percent of this sample with less than \$20,000 in non-real estate net wealth.
+For those with higher levels of wealth, poverty is under ten percent and doesn't change substantially with age.

 The men are graphed in Figure 14.
-For the whole sample of non-workers, poverty is just under 20 percent across younger ages, declining noticeably after age 63.
+For the whole sample of non-workers, poverty jumps around just under 20 percent across ages, declining noticeably after age 63.
 For the 53 percent of the sample with less than \$20,000 in non-real estate wealth, poverty rates are higher, but follow the same pattern with age.
 For those with greater levels of non-real estate wealth, however, the poverty rates are not monotonic with wealth.
-The rate among those with \$20,000 to \$100,000 of non-real estate wealth bounces between 0 and 10 percent.
-In contrast, for those with \$100,000 to \$300,000, more than 10 percent of those under age 62 are not reaching the poverty threshold.
-Poverty rates for the 10 percent of the sample with more than \$300,000 are very small.
+The rate among those with \$20,000 to \$100,000 bounces between 0 and 10 percent.
+In contrast, for those with \$100,000 to \$300,000, before age 62 incomes are not reaching the poverty threshold for over 10 percent of families.
+Poverty rates for the 10 percent with more than \$300,000 are very small.
 This suggests that there is a set of families who do use assets to bridge their consumption until reaching the age of Social Security entitlement.
 These families show up with incomes under the poverty line, but have fairly substantial levels of assets-the \$100,000 threshold is at the 76th percentile of the distribution of this measure of wealth.

 To dig deeper into the avoidance of poverty at these ages, I conduct an accounting analysis on those who are not working at ages 55 to 66.
-The goal of the accounting exercise is to gain a deeper understanding of how the individuals who are not working are able to avoid living in poverty.
-The policy concern that motivated the paper was a worry that those retiring before the age of Social Security retirement might suffer until their Social Security benefits begin to flow.
-The accounting analysis addresses this question directly by showing whether and how poverty is avoided.
 I take each source of income, and several aggregates, and see how important each source is to the avoidance of poverty.
 In doing so, I am limited in certain ways by the data available in the HRS as the income definitions differ from those used for the income definitions for poverty.
-For example, the other government income category contains income from food stamps, but this is not included in the income definition for poverty.
+For example, the other government income category contains income from food stamps, but Table 5: Proportion of women lifted out of hardship by income sourcethis is not included in the income definition for poverty.
 Similarly, capital gains income should be excluded.
 Also, the HRS provides income data only for the couple, while the income definition for poverty includes other household members' income as well.
 These shortcomings must be kept in mind as the accounting analysis is interpreted.